lsst-sqre/phalanx/docs/developers/deploy-from-a-branch.rst

 -------------------------------------

 The fastest method for trying out changes to Kubernetes resources is to directly edit those resources in the Argo CD UI.
-In your service's Argo CD page you can click on a specific resource (such as a ConfigMap_ or Deployment_) and click the :guilabel:`Edit` button on the live manifest.
+In your application's Argo CD page you can click on a specific resource (such as a ConfigMap_ or Deployment_) and click the :guilabel:`Edit` button on the live manifest.
 Make your changes, then click :guilabel:`Save`.

 Your application should show as out of sync.